thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### API usage limit

-The system administrator uses the "API usage limit" rule to notify tenants that they have reached the limit of used units.
+The system administrator can use the "API usage limit" rule to notify tenants that they have reached the limit of used units.

 For example, notify when tenant has reached 80% of the 100 alarms .
 The max number of alarms is extracted from the tenant profile.